Have you done your Skin Cancer Self Check this month? How is your skin reacting to the winter season we are entering?

 Get out of the sun.
 Drink water.
 Cool wet cloths to your head and where ever you are red will make you more comfortable.

-The more dangerous levels of sunburn will still be making you uncomfortable after getting out of the sun.
+The more dangerous levels of sunburn will continue making you uncomfortable after getting out of the sun.
 Getting cool water gently splashed on your face and body will help cool you down.
 So will cool wet cloths on your face, back of your neck.

 Drinking cool water anytime you are out even if you are not concerned about sunburn is a good move.
 If these measures don’t relieve your discomfort pretty quickly, you may have a sunstroke.